Update: The February 2024 BTO Launch is now open for applications until 28 February 2024, Wednesday, 11:59 PM

 You also have to pay an option fee which is $500 for a 2-room Flexi flat, $1,000 for a 3-room flat, and $2,000 for a 4/5 room and Executive flat.

 Step 7: Head Down For Appointment 2 To Pay The Downpayment

 The main purpose of your second HDB appointment is to 1) sign the agreement of lease and 2) pay the downpayment, stamp duty and legal fees.

 The amount you have to pay in downpayment depends on the type of loan you are taking.
-Couples taking an HDB Housing Loan will only need to pay a downpayment of 10% of the purchase price, which you can use CPF Ordinary Account (OA) to pay in full.
+As of 30 September 2022, Couples taking an HDB Housing Loan will need to pay a downpayment of 20% of the purchase price, which you can use cash or CPF Ordinary Account (OA) to pay in full.

 Couples taking a bank loan will need to pay a downpayment of at least 25% of the purchase price (for new flats booked on or after 6 July), of which at least 5% needs to be paid for using cash while the remaining balance can be paid for using CPF OA or cash.